fabrr/boosted-DA-MLN/README.md

+This is an extension of the orginial BoostSRL from StarlingLab.
+Inference was extendex by scaling weight of MLNs.

 # BoostSRL - v1.1

 *BoostSRL (Boosting for Statistical Relational Models) is a gradient-boosting based approach to learning different types of SRL models.*